S-duality wall of SQCD from Toda braiding: Braiding kernel

 \section{Braiding kernel}

-This section gives the braiding kernel~\eqref{kernel-expression} of two semi-degenerate vertex operators, which generalizes the braiding/fusion kernel for Virasoro ($\NToda=2$) conformal blocks~\cite{Ponsot:1999uf}.
-We show in \autoref{ssec:kernel-degenerate} how it reduces to the discrete results of \autoref{ssec:matrices-symmetric} and in \autoref{ssec:kernel-shift} that it obeys a very constraining shift relation deduced from a Moore--Seiberg pentagon identity.
-Symmetries are investigated in \autoref{ssec:wall-duality}.
+\autoref{ssec:kernel-formula} conjectures the braiding kernel~\eqref{kernel-expression} of two semi-degenerate vertex operators, which generalizes the braiding/fusion kernel for Virasoro ($\NToda=2$) conformal blocks~\cite{Ponsot:1999uf,Ponsot:2000mt}.
+We explain in \autoref{ssec:kernel-degenerate} how it reduces to the braiding matrix~\eqref{matrices-sym-expr} and in \autoref{ssec:kernel-shift} that it obeys a very constraining shift relation deduced from a Moore--Seiberg pentagon identity.
+Discrete symmetries are investigated later in \autoref{ssec:wall-duality}.